Confidentiality (privacy notice)

 Information about your care cannot be shared electronically with other organisations; however, if you have given your consent for the Trust to use any other personal information, we may be able to share it electronically with another organisation.

-Who can I speak to to find out more?
+Who can I speak to so I can find out more?

 You can speak to the person in charge of your care or contact the Trust’s data protection officer: